Danilo-Araujo-Silva/phpmath/Readme.md

 ===============

 - **Permission denied**:
-    - Make sure the `Shell.mathematica` have read and execution permission.
+    - Make sure the `Shell.mathematica` have read and execution permission².

-        - `sudo chmod 755 /path/to/the/vendor/of/your/project/garoudan/phpmath/core/Backend/Model/Mathematica/Shell.mathematica`
+`sudo chmod 755 /path/to/the/vendor/of/your/project/garoudan/phpmath/core/Backend/Model/Mathematica/Shell.mathematica`
 - **Mathematica cannot find a valid password**:
     - Make sure you did the step marked with **¹** above.